JuliaCollections/DataStructures.jl/docs/src/sorted_containers.md

 eq(o::Ordering, a, b) = !lt(o, a, b) && !lt(o, b, a)
 ```

-For a further slight performance boost, the user can also customize this
+The user can also customize this
 function with a more efficient implementation.
 In the above example, an
 appropriate customization would be: